 Construction involves the transport of the mounting piles, panels and ancillary infrastructure to the site in heavy vehicles.
-Such heavy vehicles are similar in size to that of dairy tankers and materials will be delivered to site incrementally (i.e. one to two truckloads at a time over a period of approximately 15-18 months).
-Likewise, some machinery (e.g. piling press) will delivered to site but will remain there for the duration of works.
-All construction traffic will be managed through a Construction Traffic Management Plan (CTMP) and it is anticipated that all construction traffic effects can be appropriately managed so as not to be significant.
+Such heavy vehicles are similar in size to that of dairy tankers and materials will be delivered to site incrementally (i.e. one to two truckloads at a time over a period of approximately 15-18 months.
+Likewise, some machinery (e.g. piling press) will be delivered to site but will remain there for the duration of works.
+All construction traffic will be managed through a Construction Traffic Management Plan (CTMP), and it is anticipated that all construction traffic effects can be appropriately managed so as not to be significant.
 The establishment of the facility will take approximately 15-18 months.
-It is anticipated that construction staff will commute to the site via car or other light vehicle from the larger population centres including Wellington, Palmerston North or Whanganui.
-Construction staff might also stay in nearby towns (e.g., Fielding or Levin), where accommodation is available.
+It is anticipated that construction staff will commute to the site via car or other light vehicle from larger population centres including Auckland, Hamilton and Tauranga and/or will stay in nearby towns (e.g., Matamata and Cambridge) where accommodation is available.
 The Applicant also seeks to ensure as many contractors as possible are based locally.